Aller au contenu principal

 03

-You start every method, and finish none of them.
+You start every method and finish none of them.

 90 everyday themes

-A glimpse of what is waiting for you.
+A look at what's waiting for you.

 Day 03Sécher les coursSchool